Query D1 using Prisma ORM

 The command above:

-1. Creates a new directory called prisma that contains your Prisma schema file.
+that contains your Prisma schema file. - Creates a

 3. Create your D1 database